 Earlier in 2020, the Library Board and City of Merriam approved agreements for conveying property and outlining shared parking and maintenance responsibilities.
 In September, members of the Board of County Commissioners seated as the Public Building Commission approved the sale of bonds to partially fund the Antioch Library Replacement project – the remainder of project costs will be funded from Library Reserves to be transferred into the project account.

-We anticipate publishing a Request for Proposals (RFP) for Architectural Services before the end of 2020, then seek citizen input/comments later in 2021.
-Design for the Antioch Replacement Library is projected to begin in 2021; completion of the new library is anticipated in 2023.
+In March 2021, the Library Board and Johnson County Board of County Commissioners approved the selection of Kansas City-based Dake Wells Architecture to design the facility.
+Citizen input/comments will begin in May 2021.
+Design for the Antioch Replacement Library is projected to begin in late 2021; completion of the new library is anticipated in 2023.